Research

 Here, we leverage recent work on community detection for directed graphs and propose a community-driven signal processing approach.

 • Paper: Cionca, A., Chan, C. H. M., & Van De Ville, D. Community detection for directed networks revisited using bimodularity.
-Submitted to PNAS (2025).
+Proceedings of the National Academy of Sciences (2025).

 Community-Driven Signal Processing On Directed Brain Graphs